Discover more from Tech World With Milan Newsletter

 MVI (Model-View-Intent)

-MVI is a reactive architecture embracing unidirectional data flow, ensuring that, given a state, the UI remains consistent.
+MVI is a reactive architecture that embraces unidirectional data flow, ensuring that the UI remains consistent regardless of the state.

 Here, the Model represents the state, View reflects the state, while intent represents user actions that change the state.